IntelligentSystemsLabUTV/ros2-examples/interfaces.md

 Then you can build the package with `colcon`.
 Generated files will be placed in:

-- For Python: `install/*/interfaces/lib/python3.8/site-packages/*/interfaces/*` and must only be imported:
+- For Python: `install/*/interfaces/lib/python3.x/site-packages/*/interfaces/*` and must only be imported (watch out for the `x` in the path, it depends on your Python version) like this:

     ```python
     from PACKAGE_interfaces.msg import MyInterface